Northward-Design/gulp-recipes-es6/ingredients/sass/watch-sass/README.md

 Watch SASS Ingredient
 ================================================================================

-A SASS Watch, Lint, Compile, Autoprefix and Minify Task with Source Maps.
+A SASS Watch, Lint, Compile, Autoprefix and Minification Task with Source Maps.

 - Watches all `.scss` files in `src/sass`.
 - Lints, Compiles, Autoprefixes, and Minifies all `.scss` files from `src/sass` to `dist/styles`.
-- Renames files to `*.min.css` using [gulp-rename](https://www.npmjs.com/package/gulp-rename).
+- Renames files to `*.min.css`.
-- Creates an in-line Source Map in the `.css` file.
+- Creates an in-line Source Map in the `.min.css` file.

 Usage
 --------------------------------------------------------------------------------